Health & Dental

 Improve healthcare access to our neighbors in need

-In 2020, Samaritan House - San Mateo impacted the lives of nearly 2,000 chronically ill patients.
+In 2024, Samaritan House impacted the lives of nearly 1,500 uninsured patients.
 Help us continue our work.